micahawtrey/buffbunny-hop/journals/Micah.md

 Today, I worked on:

 * Creating all of the routes for our code
+* Added the rest of the account APIs

 We mob programmed today to set up all of the routes so we can work on our pages while figuring out redux.